aspose-total/Aspose.Total-Products/total/en/net/conversion/odt-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert ODT to XLSX or Online App" h2="Export ODT to XLSX via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily include ODT to XLSX conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a wide range of features and capabilities that make it easy to create, manipulate and convert documents, spreadsheets, images and other file formats.

+The process of converting ODT to XLSX is simple and straightforward.
+Firstly, you can use Aspose.Words for .NET to export ODT to HTML.
+This component provides a wide range of features and capabilities that make it easy to create, manipulate and convert documents.
+It supports a wide range of document formats, including ODT, DOC, DOCX, HTML, PDF, XPS, EPUB and many more.

+Once the ODT document is converted to HTML, you can use Aspose.Cells for .NET to convert HTML to XLSX.
+This powerful Spreadsheet Programming API provides a wide range of features and capabilities that make it easy to create, manipulate and convert spreadsheets.
+It supports a wide range of spreadsheet formats, including XLSX, XLS, ODS, CSV, HTML and many more.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include ODT to XLSX conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export ODT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLSX.
+By using Aspose.Total for .NET, you can easily include ODT to XLSX conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
+This powerful suite of components provides a wide range of features and capabilities that make it easy to create, manipulate and convert documents, spreadsheets, images and other file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}